vauhochzett/agent-traffic/README.md

 - [ ] Setup environment
   - [ ] Setup ROS Nodes for agents (architecture)
   - [ ] Sprites for agents (cars / streets)

+- [ ] Change graphical representation logic of SDL to render based on info from at_world

 - [ ] Implement functions for agents
 - [ ] Implement logic they follow